-[64] As discussed above, the claims proposed in the Applicant's communication dated December 11, 2019 were the same as those submitted in response to the R-FA.
+[65] As discussed above, the claims proposed in the Applicant's communication dated December 11, 2019 were the same as those submitted in response to the R-FA.
 We provided our preliminary view in respect of the patentability of these proposed claims in the PR letter:

-With the R-FA, the Applicant proposed amendments to the independent claims on file to specify that the "mathematical model is calculated from variables of a color space for the colors in said group of known colors and the user chosen color," as well as that the selected colors "are for a paint color or for a surface covering color."
+With the R-FA, the Applicant proposed amendments to the independent claims on file to specify that the "combined color score is calculated from variables of a color space for the selected colors," as well as that the selected colors "are for a paint color or for a surface covering color."

 As discussed above, it was already part of the relevant CGK that colors could be represented by an objective value such as the CIELAB values, which are used to represent colour spaces.
-Further, the independent claims on file already specify the use of a color emotion score, which as disclosed in the instant application is calculated from CIELAB values.
+Further, the claims on file already specify the use of a color emotion score, which as disclosed in the instant application is calculated from CIELAB values.
 Therefore, there was no problem associated with the representation of colours by "variables of a colour space."

 In respect of the limitation that the selected colours are for a paint colour or surface covering color, the specific end application of the color selection method would not affect our earlier identification of the problem, solution and essential elements.
-Further, these limitations were already present in claim 35 on file, which in our preliminary view is directed to non-statutory subject-matter.
+Further, these limitations were already present in claim 32 on file, which in our preliminary view is directed to non-statutory subject-matter.